This post may contain affiliate sales links. Please read my disclosure policy.

 17. Simmer for 2 minutes, then remove from heat.

-19. Place the pan back on the heat and bring to a light boil.
+19. Now, add the tempered egg mixture back into the rest of the hot milk mixture.
+Place the pan back on the heat and bring to a light boil.
 Allow to boil for 2 minutes, stirring continuously.

 20. Remove from heat and add butter and vanilla extract.
 Stir until melted and smooth.